 For starters, I always use a paper calendar in addition to the calendar on my phone.
 This way I can turn back and forth on pages, write out deadlines, appointments, etc. When things are written down in pencil or paper, they stick in your head and become more permanent.
 You’re less likely to flake on them if they are staring at you from your desk.
-I don’t have anything fancy here, just your plain old daily planner that I picked up form Target.
-I really like the idea behind Erin Condren planners, but I had one once and it didn’t work for me.
-(Granted that was right when I started blogging so maybe I should give it another go!)
+I use a monthly planner by Day Designer.
+They are similar to Erin Condren life planners, but I prefer Day Designer because the pages are a bit simpler than EC with a timed-out schedule column, a to-do list, and a notes section.

 I always try to write a to-do list the night before or first thing in the morning.
 I write it out during one of these times because at night or first thing in the morning, emails aren’t flowing in and you can actually think about what you need to accomplish.

 Be realistic here and only write out 3 – 5 tasks each day to finish.
 If I have an event or I’m teaching my fitness classes, I know that I’ll be taking a chunk out of my work day and I’ll aim for only 3 things versus 5.
 Don’t overwhelm yourself.
 If you finish your tasks, then take 5 minutes during the day to write another 3 tasks, and so on.

 Take a pen and cross things off your list.
 This is where the paper calendar comes into play again.
 Physically crossing off something on a piece of paper helps with a sense of accomplishment.
 Even if you don’t get through everything you want to, you can still feel okay about what you crossed off.